Johnstown Flood: Victims

-The total death toll from the flood was calculated originally as 2,209 people, making the disaster the largest loss of civilian life in the U.S. at the time.
-This number of deaths was later surpassed by fatalities in the 1900 Galveston hurricane and the 9/11 attacks.
-However, as pointed out by historian David McCullough, a man reported as presumed dead had survived; Leroy Temple returned to Johnstown eleven years after the disaster and revealed he had extricated himself from the flood debris at the Stone Bridge, walked out of the valley, and relocated to Beverly, Massachusetts.
+The total death toll from the flood was calculated originally as 2,209 people, making the disaster the largest loss of civilian life in the United States at the time.
+This number of deaths was later surpassed by fatalities in the 1900 Galveston hurricane and the September 11 attacks.
+However, as pointed out by historian David McCullough, a man reported as presumed dead had survived; Leroy Temple returned to Johnstown 11 years after the disaster and revealed he had extricated himself from the flood debris at the Stone Bridge, walked out of the valley, and moved to Beverly, Massachusetts.
 After the revelation of Temple's survival, the official death toll was 2,208.

-According to records compiled by the Johnstown Area Heritage Association, bodies were found as far away as Cincinnati, Ohio, and as late as 1911; 99 entire families died in the flood, including 396 children; 124 women and 198 men were widowed; 98 children were orphaned; and one third of the dead, 777 people, were never identified; their remains were buried at Johnstown's Grandview Cemetery.
+According to records compiled by the Johnstown Area Heritage Association, bodies were found as far away as Cincinnati, Ohio, and as late as 1911; 99 entire families died in the flood, including 396 children; 124 women and 198 men were widowed; 98 children were orphaned; and one third of the dead, 777 people, never were identified; their remains were buried at Johnstown's Grandview Cemetery.

 Investigation

 On June 5, 1889, five days after the flood, the American Society of Civil Engineers (ASCE) appointed a committee of four prominent engineers to investigate the cause of the disaster.
 The committee was led by the esteemed James B. Francis, a hydraulic engineer best known for his work related to canals, flood control, turbine design, dam construction, and hydraulic calculations.
 Francis was a founding member of the ASCE and served as its president from November 1880 to January 1882.
 The committee visited the site of the South Fork Dam, reviewed the original engineering design of the dam and modifications made during repairs, interviewed eyewitnesses, commissioned a topographic survey of the dam remnants, and performed hydrologic calculations.

 The ASCE committee completed their investigation report on January 15, 1890, but its final report was sealed and not shared with other ASCE members or the public.
-At ASCE's annual convention in June 1890, committee member Max Becker was quoted as saying, “We will hardly [publish our investigation] report this session, unless pressed to do so, as we do not want to become involved in any litigation.”
+At ASCE's annual convention in June 1890, committee member Max Becker was quoted as saying, "We will hardly [publish our investigation] report this session, unless pressed to do so, as we do not want to become involved in any litigation."
 Although many ASCE members clamored for the report, it was not published in the society's transactions until two years after the disaster, in June 1891.
 William Shinn, a former partner of industrialist Andrew Carnegie, became the new president of ASCE in January 1890.
 He gave the investigation report to outgoing Becker to decide when to release it to the public.
-Becker kept it under wraps until the time of ASCE's convention in Chattanooga, Tennessee, in 1891.
+Becker kept it under wraps until the time of ASCE's convention in Chattanooga, Tennessee, in 1890.
 The long-awaited report was presented at that meeting by James Francis.
 The other three investigators, William Worthen, Alphonse Fteley, and Max Becker, did not attend.